syyunn/Art_of_Expressivity/README.md

 ----

 ### What is this repository for?
-> This repo intends to contrive an **efficient and convenient answer** to the question: "How complex or Which neural architecture is required to solve the given task/problem?"
+> This repo intends to contrive an **efficient and convenient answer** to the question: "Which form of neural architecture is required to solve the given task/problem?"

 ### Relevant Literatures